CodersCoder/Scala-Assignment/ScalaExercise/README.txt

    	3. output folder path

  To build jar of the project use Maven.
 Added all the necessary dependencies in the pom.xml.

+ In the states file, the data was not correct.
+So I downloaded the data from wikipedia and used it to code.